SNDAN

 Audio support

 Some SNDAN programs, such as monan, include commands to play a soundfile.
-As with eps files, Windows is asked to launch the application asssociated with soundfiles (WAVE,SND formats).
-Some users may have changed the default Media Player for a sound editor such as Cool Edit or Sound Forge.
-These programs do take a while to launch.
-For work with SNDAN, is is strongly recommended that the new DirectX-based 'Windows Media Player' be configured as the associated application.
+As with eps files, Windows is asked to launch the application asssociated with soundfiles (WAVE, SND formats).
+Some users may have changed the default Media Player for a sound editor such as Audacity.
+These programs can take a while to launch.
+For work with SNDAN it is recommended that the standard Windows Media Player be configured as the associated application.
 See your Windows documentation for information on how to do this.
-Once launched the first time (from within monan, for example, or externally), further play commands will take over that instance, rather than launching a new one - a very quick process that does not cause multiple instances of the player to appear on the Desktop
+Once launched the first time (from within monan, for example, or externally), further play commands will take over that instance, rather than launching a new one - a very quick process that does not cause multiple instances of the player to appear on the Desktop.

 Installing the SNDAN package itself is fairly simple, but is not automatic.
 You will need a program such as Winzip to unpack the files.
 The WIN32 distrubution of SNDAN is supplied in the form of a complete directory structure, with 'sndan' at the top level.
 This structure is preserved in the zipfile.
 Unzip the file (e.g. using Winzip), and extract the files preserving folder information, to the root of any convenient drive.
-Note that the source distribution is separate; you do not need this just to run the programs.

 Finally, for easy access to the html-based documentation, drag the file